saneleM1991/alx-system_engineering-devops/0x00-shell_basics/README.md

 - ls -l : Display current directory contents in a long format
 - ls -la : Display current directory contents, including hidden files (starting with .).
 Use the long format
 - ls -aln : Display current directory contents (Long format, with user and group IDs displayed numerically, And hidden files (starting with .))
 - mkdir : T create a directory
+- mv : Is used to move file or directory